fzampa/science/README.md

 11 rows in set (0.01 sec)
 ```

-## Running the application and sample data
+## Executing the application and sample data

 The following endpoints and example of request data are provided: